 Every complaint is taken seriously, and the appropriate procedures and processes are followed.

-All children are listened to and made aware of the complaint's procedure through the Children's Guide, weekly meetings, information on the notice board and general open discussions within the house.
+All children are listened to and made aware of the complaint procedure through the Children's Guide, weekly meetings, information on the notice board, and general open discussions within the house.

 Complaint slips are readily available and contain details of relevant people/organisations that the children can contact.
-This includes their Social Worker; Ofsted Inspector; Regulation 44 Visitor, registered provider, Children's Rights Director; Kent Social Services and our local Community police support officer if they wish to discuss an issue with someone outside of the home.
+This includes their Social Worker, Ofsted Inspector, Regulation 44 Visitor, registered provider, Children's Rights Director, Kent Social Services, and our local Community police support officer if they wish to discuss an issue with someone outside of the home.

-CIC Team

-Ofsted The Office of the Children's Commissioner

-National Business Unit Dame Rachel De Souza

-Piccadilly Gate The Office of the Children's Commissioner Store Street 1 London Bridge Road, London, SE1 9BG advice.teen@childrenscommissioner.gsi.gov.uk
+CIC Team Ofsted The Office of the Children's Commissioner National Business Unit Dame Rachel De Souza Piccadilly Gate The Office of the Children's Commissioner Store Street 1 London Bridge Road, London, SE1 9BG MANCHESTER M1 2WD Tel: 0844 800 9113 Tel.
+No:- 0300 123 1231 Email:info.request@childrenscommissioner.gsi.gov.uk advice.teen@childrenscommissioner.gsi.gov.uk